BuzuAlexandru/FLFA_Lab/Reports/Lab2_Report.md

                     return 'NFA'
         return 'DFA'
 ```
+### 4. NFA to DFA
-* To convert from an NFA to a DFA, I use the method taught to us during
+To convert from an NFA to a DFA, I use the method taught to us during
 the course.
 To accomplish that the function first converts the
 transitions into a dictionary of dictionaries, and as example you
 can see the 'test' dictionary below to visualize what I had in mind.